 All sports including Rugby League are governed by the World Anti-Doping Code (WADA Code).
-All players, coaches and volunteers have to abide by the Code and are subject to the RFL Anti-Doping Regulations which can be downloaded from the RFL Website www.rfl.uk.com.
+All players, coaches and volunteers have to abide by the Code and are subject to the RFL Anti-Doping Regulations which can be downloaded from the RFL Website Rugby League (rugby-league.com).
 The Regulations allow the RFL to carry out anti-doping tests at any level of the game although in practice the majority of testing will be carried out at professional level.